 CVE-2025-66631 Overview

-CVE-2025-66631 is an insecure deserialization vulnerability in CSLA .NET, a framework for building reusable, object-oriented business layers.
-Versions 5.5.4 and below ship a WcfProxy data portal channel that relies on the obsolete NetDataContractSerializer (NDCS).
-Attackers can supply crafted serialized payloads to the data portal endpoint and achieve remote code execution during deserialization.
-The flaw is tracked under CWE-502: Deserialization of Untrusted Data.
-Maintainers fixed the issue in CSLA .NET version 6.0.0 by removing the vulnerable proxy.
+CVE-2025-66631 is an insecure deserialization vulnerability [CWE-502] in CSLA .NET, a framework used to build reusable object-oriented business layers for .NET applications.
+Versions 5.5.4 and below ship a WcfProxy component that relies on the obsolete NetDataContractSerializer (NDCS).
+Attackers can send crafted serialized payloads through the data portal to trigger remote code execution during deserialization.
+The maintainers, MarimerLLC, addressed the issue in CSLA version 6.0.0.
+Organizations running affected versions with WcfProxy configured in the data portal are exposed to unauthenticated network-based code execution.

 Critical Impact